 Dog fighting was considered to be great entertainment by many Europeans, and participants were ever trying to create the perfect fighting dog.

-As dog fighting was abolished, some bull terrier owners turned to the show ring which was very popular in the late 1800s.
+As dog fighting was abolished, some of these terrier owners turned to the show ring which was very popular in the late 1800s.

 Hicks then decided to add in a little Dalmatian genes to create an all-white dog.
 He called them Bull Terriers and they became an immediate success.
 Over time, the looks of the dog became more streamlined and the distinctive head evolved.

 Around the turn of the century, the dogs were crossed with Staffordshire Bull Terriers, which reintroduced color into the breed.
 This was due to health problems associated with white dogs such as deafness.

 The Borzoi and Collie were used to help define the nose until there was no stop which is characteristic of other bully breeds.

 Until 1913, Bull Terriers were all grouped together regardless of their size.
 The standard size Bull Terriers were an official recognized by the American Kennel Club in 1885 and the Miniature in 1991.